ibm-cloud-docs/discovery-data/hide-data.md

    ![Cloud Pak for Data only](images/desktop.png) **{{site.data.keyword.icp4dfull_notm}} only**

-   The *Manage data* page is not available from installed deployments.
+   The *Manage data* page is not available in installed deployments.
 You must use the [Discovery API](/apidocs/discovery-data#deletedocument) to delete a document.
 And you must know the document ID of the document that you want to delete.